 "It would be pretty myopic not to consider new approaches to resilience in Texas and Florida after Harvey and Irma.
 It is clear that extreme weather events are becoming more common, and old approaches to grid hardening are less and less the right choice," said Sonia Aggarwal, vice president of Energy Innovation, a research group.

 Harvey, Irma and Maria struck Texas, Florida and Puerto Rico, respectively, with varying degrees of severity.
 Puerto Rico was especially hard hit, with all of the island's 3.5 million residents losing power in the storm and 80% of transmission and distribution lines going down.
-But in each location, experts say there are opportunities to consider new ways to move forward.
+But in each location, experts say there are opportunities to consider new ways to move forward and recover.

 "Puerto Rico is the one that is front and center right now — it was the most extreme, and has some special circumstances," said Judah Rose, senior vice president at consultancy ICF.